 Where This Wins Immediately

-Some populations need this more urgently than others.
-Let me tell you where the opportunity is massive and immediate.
+Some populations need this more urgently.
+Here's where the opportunity is massive and immediate.

 First Responders and Public Safety (2.1 Million Employees)

 PTSD prevalence runs between 15% and 30% in this population.
-Current treatment access is severely limited.
-Employers face massive disability costs and crushing turnover rates.
-The value proposition here is immediate, measurable ROI with literal life-saving implications.
+Current treatment access is limited.
+Employers face massive disability costs and crushing turnover.
+The value proposition is immediate, measurable ROI with literal life-saving implications.

 Healthcare Workers (18 Million Employees)

 The post-COVID PTSD surge is creating a retention emergency across healthcare systems.
-Burnout is threatening organizational stability.
-Virtual therapy provides essential privacy protection-healthcare workers can get help without worrying about stigma from colleagues.
+Burnout threatens organizational stability.
+Virtual therapy provides essential privacy protection—healthcare workers can get help without worrying about stigma from colleagues.
 The wealth-building component creates an unprecedented retention incentive.

 Veterans in Civilian Workforce (9.5 Million Employees)